 Review Child Protection Conference

-(See LSCB Child Protection Procedures)
+(See local multi-agency safeguarding arrangements and procedures)

 The school will complete the relevant report for the first review conference, after 10 weeks and for any subsequent reviews at intervals of 5 months.
 The report will detail work undertaken by the school with parents/carers and the child to complete the tasks assigned in the Child Protection Plan.
 This report should be shared 7 days before the conference takes place.
 This report will detail the progress made towards the tasks outlines on the Child Protection Plan.